pmwcs/pmwcs/src/provider/README.md

 # Provider

-A component that provides global configuration for RMWC.
+A component that provides global configuration for PMWC.

 - Module **@pmwc/provider**

-You can wrap your top level App component with RMWC provider to set global configuration options.
+You can wrap your top level App component with PMWC provider to set global configuration options.
 Just pass the options in as props.

 ```jsx